Strausss-com/Strausss-com.github.io/README.md

 - Shower curtain - see short & long video
 - Squeegee in the shower if you are feeling generous
 - Washing machine: Note there is a tap underneath for water (usually on unless labled). the eco-40 water, programs, stuff
-- Laundromat just outside has an 8 minute dryer program that kicks ass https://maps.app.goo.gl/5JVKbJEFCxnwd2DT8
+- Laundromat just outside has an 8 minute dryer program that kicks ass <a href="https://maps.app.goo.gl/5JVKbJEFCxnwd2DT8">Link</a>

 ## Going Outside
 ### Bakeries
-- Literally across the street, 2 minutes and back - https://maps.app.goo.gl/dwKWFyRkyNgDro3L8 closed evenings & weekends
+- Literally across the street, 2 minutes and back - <a href="https://maps.app.goo.gl/dwKWFyRkyNgDro3L8">Link</a> closed evenings & weekends
-- Up the road, often a queue, has bread later in the evening than above, better croissants https://maps.app.goo.gl/VZDZRajVvA6nuXpLA worth the walk
+- Up the road, often a queue, has bread later in the evening than above, better croissants <a href="https://maps.app.goo.gl/VZDZRajVvA6nuXpLA">Link</a> worth the walk
-- Pain Pain next door if the others are closed https://maps.app.goo.gl/dwKWFyRkyNgDro3L8 Pro tip: If you are only getting baguette, you can skip the queuen by going in the left hand door
+- Pain Pain next door if the others are closed <a href="https://maps.app.goo.gl/dwKWFyRkyNgDro3L8">Link</a> Pro tip: If you are only getting baguette, you can skip the queuen by going in the left hand door

 ### Groceries
-- Intermarché express:, well stocked, convenient, unique layout https://maps.app.goo.gl/UbnZcjmJf6QhYuhZA AND you don't have to walk down & up the hill
+- Intermarché express:, well stocked, convenient, unique layout <a href="https://maps.app.goo.gl/UbnZcjmJf6QhYuhZA">Link</a> AND you don't have to walk down & up the hill
-- Carrefour: slightly larger than above https://maps.app.goo.gl/UbnZcjmJf6QhYuhZA
+- Carrefour: slightly larger than above <a href="https://maps.app.goo.gl/UbnZcjmJf6QhYuhZA">Link</a>
-- Minimart: https://maps.app.goo.gl/2hcecM8zcEseJqnF8 if you need a beer at 3:30 a.m. and only want to walk 53 meters
+- Minimart: <a href="https://maps.app.goo.gl/2hcecM8zcEseJqnF8">Link</a> if you need a beer at 3:30 a.m. and only want to walk 53 meters
 - Butcher:

 ### Shops